qaisjp/comm2-report/chapters/00/10-introduction.md

 # Structure

 - Chapter 2 discusses and analyses the existing platform, existing package management websites (software repositories), and existing API-driven websites.
-- Chapter 3 explains and discusses initial project setup and the initial (design) decisions that went into building MTA Hub
+- Chapter 3 explains and discusses initial project setup and the initial (design) decisions that went into building MTA Hub.
 - Chapter 4 explores the challenges in implementing MTA Hub, discusses further design decisions, and explains how features were introduced.
-- Chapter 5 evaluates the platform in terms of speed, whether it completes the requirements, and summarises user feedback
+- Chapter 5 evaluates the platform in terms of speed, whether it satisfies the non-functional requirements, and summarises user feedback.
-- Chapter 6 concludes the work completed and outlines potential future extensions
+- Chapter 6 concludes the work completed and outlines potential future extensions.

 # Terminology